 The world of classical music loves an anniversary to celebrate the already-celebrated.
 The 250th anniversary of Mozart’s birth in 2006 brought performances of all twenty-two of his operas in his hometown of Salzburg, among innumerable other festivities worldwide; the 225th anniversary of his death in 2016 prompted the release of a two-hundred-CD set of his complete works.
 In advance of the 250th anniversary of Beethoven’s birth in 2020, the German government has declared him a “matter of national importance,” as if he were a precious, rapidly disappearing natural resource.
 One could be forgiven for wondering exactly why the most-performed composers in history need these promotional blitzes.

 The subjects of this year’s two most prominent classical-music anniversaries could hardly be more different from each other.
-One hundred years ago this past August 22, Achille-Claude Debussy died in Paris.
-Three days later, in less glamorous Lawrence, Massachusetts, Leonard Bernstein was born.
+One hundred years ago this past March 25, Achille-Claude Debussy died in Paris.
+Five months later, in less glamorous Lawrence, Massachusetts, Leonard Bernstein was born.
 For listeners worldwide, each has become a kind of metonym for his time and place: Debussy for the languorous refinement of the French fin de siècle; Bernstein for the brash, brassy extroversion of mid-twentieth-century America.
 In life, Debussy was an elusive personality, feline and withdrawn; he seems to have been unscrupulous in his love life and not entirely trustworthy in financial matters.
 His mature music, however, bears the stamp of an unmistakable sensibility: sensual, tender, alternately delicate and lush, it reveals a wizardly gift for draining familiar tonal harmonies of their usual stability and suspending them gorgeously in midair.

 As a musician, Bernstein is practically Debussy’s photographic negative.
 He seems to have made a seismic impression on everyone he so much as shook hands with, and as a conductor he was uniquely, extravagantly gifted: he had a singular ability, through sheer passion and panache, to make classical music exciting, even sexy, to middlebrow American audiences.
 But Bernstein’s own compositions are a frustrating mélange of defanged American popular idioms—jazz, vaudeville, Broadway—and undercooked rehashings of the music he conducted so brilliantly: Mahler, Copland, Ravel.
 He was, by his own admission, a compulsively social animal; it wasn’t in his nature to withdraw from society for extended periods to compose.
 Here Debussy’s reticence was a major advantage: his seeming aimlessness, which kept him in perpetual financial peril, afforded him the time to write La Mer, Pelléas et Mélisande, and an exquisite body of chamber music.